Adventures in Teaching and Learning

 Video demonstration of how the OWL unit works

 Recorded Session of Teaching with OWL / Big Blue Button

-While this is a form of hybrid or blended teaching and learning, there are some differences compared to the most traditional form of this approach.
+While this use of technology is a form of hybrid or blended teaching and learning, there are some differences compared to the most traditional form of this approach.
 Traditionally, students are required to attend/complete the online and on-ground elements of a hybrid course because, together, these components constitute the full learning experience.
-Given the uncertainties and complications brought by the pandemic, students attending Lindenwood in the Fall will not be required to attend face-to-face sessions and, if they do attend, they will not do so all at the same time (unless the class size is quite small) due to the need for social distancing.
-Students can choose to attend the on-ground sessions, but will need to do so on a rotating schedule such that each student has opportunities to learn in person.
-Students can choose never to attend the on-ground sessions, so all learning and assessment of learning should be available to students to complete online.
+Given the uncertainties and complications brought by the pandemic, at times, students attending Lindenwood may not be required to attend face-to-face sessions and, if they do attend, they may not do so all at the same time (unless the class size is quite small) due to the need for social distancing.

 Rest Easy: Good Teaching is Good Teaching